guyjin/parcel-sass-builder/README.md

 # Parcel Sass Builder

 A relatively simple utility to compile SASS files into basic CSS.
+Intended for content authors working in AEM that can't modify components but need to build CSS from outside the AEM system.

 ## Setup